PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:31:37
+Last updated: 2024-04-02 18:32:11
-Random Quote: The final wisdom of life requires not the annulment of incongruity but the achievement of serenity within and above it. - Reinhold Niebuhr
+Random Quote: True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment. - William Penn